datagrok-ai/public/help/access/connectors/virtuoso.md

 # Oracle

-Provides access to [Vertica](https://www.vertica.com/overview/) database using SQL queries via JDBC driver .
+Provides access to [Virtuoso](https://virtuoso.openlinksw.com/) data virtualization platform via the JDBC driver.

 See also: